Associate Professor

 Shwetak Patel and

-I also have an MS in Image Processing from Oklahoma State University, where I was advised by
+Les Atlas.
+He also have an MS in Image Processing from Oklahoma State University, where he was advised by

 publication page and/or